shirhatti/ReadyWorkshop2019/README.md

 However, you'll notice that we're serializing the header collection on every request, even if it ends up not getting logged due to the chosen filtering level.

-You can try this by changing the log level for the `Backed.RequestHeaderLoggingMiddleware` in `appSettings.json`.
-As an exercise, how would you avoid this expensive serialization in the event that we end up not writing the log?
+You can try this by changing the log level for the `BackEnd.RequestHeaderLoggingMiddleware` in `appSettings.json`.
+As an exercise, how would you avoid this expensive serialization in the event that we end up not writing the log message?

+===

 ```csharp
 public Task Invoke(HttpContext context)